-In 2018 the Czech Republic will be celebrating 100 years since the start of their independence and in this post I will be writing about some of the things that have happened in the last 100 years which are important to the Czechs.
+In 2018 the Czech Republic will be celebrating 100 years since the start of their independence.
+Here you can read some of the things that have happened in the last 100 years which are important to the Czechs.

 The Czech Republic used to be part of Czechoslovakia, which was formed after World War I in 1918 when the Austro-Hungarian Empire was collapsing.
 In October 1918 the Czechoslovak Declaration of Independence was signed and this would free the Czech and also Slovakian lands from the Austro-Hungarian (Austrian-Hungarian) Empire.

 Then from 1918 to 1993 Czech lands were part of Czechoslovakia.
 There were various stages of this, such as the first Czechoslovak Republic from 1918 to 1938 consisting of Bohemia, Moravia, Czech Silesia, Slovakia and Subcarpathian Ruthenia.
 Followed by the Second Czechoslovak Republic from this in 1938 to 1945.
 A third republic from 1945-1948, a communist era (1948-1989), a Velvet Revolution (1989), a Post-revolution (1989-1992) and finally the dissolution where the Czech Republic fully formed to what it is today in 1993.

 To this date (at time of writing) the Czech Republic consists of three historical regions Bohemia, Moravia, and Czech Silesia with Bohemia being the largest and the location of Prague the capital of the country.
 Slovakia is also now independent since the dissolution.